Zacks Investment Research Downgrades Wm Morrison Supermarkets (OTCMKTS:MRWSY) to Hold

-Wm Morrison Supermarkets (OTCMKTS:MRWSY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Friday, Zacks.com reports.
+Wm Morrison Supermarkets (OTCMKTS:MRWSY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued on Thursday, Zacks.com reports.

 According to Zacks, “Wm Morrison Supermarkets PLC is engaged in the operation of food retailing primarily in the United Kingdom.
 It manufactures and distributes meat, fish, bakery, fruit and veg, deli and flowers.
 Wm Morrison Supermarkets PLC is based in Bradford, the United Kingdom. “

-A number of other research analysts also recently commented on MRWSY.
-AlphaValue raised Wm Morrison Supermarkets to a “reduce” rating in a report on Monday, July 5th.
-Sanford C. Bernstein assumed coverage on Wm Morrison Supermarkets in a report on Wednesday, July 7th.
-They set a “market perform” rating on the stock.
-Credit Suisse Group downgraded Wm Morrison Supermarkets from an “outperform” rating to a “neutral” rating in a report on Tuesday, July 6th.
-Barclays reaffirmed an “equal weight” rating on shares of Wm Morrison Supermarkets in a report on Thursday, May 20th.
-Finally, Bank of America raised Wm Morrison Supermarkets from an “underperform” rating to a “buy” rating in a report on Thursday, June 17th.
-Two analysts have rated the stock with a sell rating, eight have given a hold rating and two have given a buy rating to the company.
-The stock presently has an average rating of “Hold” and a consensus price target of $20.00.
+Several other equities analysts also recently commented on the stock.
+Sanford C. Bernstein assumed coverage on shares of Wm Morrison Supermarkets in a research note on Wednesday, July 7th.
+They issued a “market perform” rating on the stock.
+Credit Suisse Group downgraded shares of Wm Morrison Supermarkets from an “outperform” rating to a “neutral” rating in a research note on Tuesday, July 6th.
+AlphaValue upgraded shares of Wm Morrison Supermarkets to a “reduce” rating in a research note on Monday, July 5th.
+Berenberg Bank downgraded shares of Wm Morrison Supermarkets from a “buy” rating to a “hold” rating in a research note on Wednesday, July 7th.
+Finally, Bank of America upgraded shares of Wm Morrison Supermarkets from an “underperform” rating to a “buy” rating in a research note on Thursday, June 17th.
+Two research analysts have rated the stock with a sell rating, eight have given a hold rating and two have given a buy rating to the company’s stock.
+The company has a consensus rating of “Hold” and an average target price of $21.00.

 WM Morrison Supermarkets Plc engages in the operation of retail supermarket stores under the Morrisons brand.
 The company was founded by William Morrison Murdock in 1899 and is headquartered in Bradford, the United Kingdom.